junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy leans on the doorframe, watching the hustle in a daze.

 A quiet gasp sounds up to the left of him.
 "You!"
-A young lady hisses, and Jimmy turns just in time to see her fist raising up.
+A young lady hisses, and Jimmy turns just in time to see her fist rising up.

 "Anna, wait!"
 Jo and Charlie call out at the same time, rushing toward them from two directions.